alistairdunn1/gamInflu/Readme.md

 # gamInflu

-**gamInflu** provides influence analysis tools for Generalised Additive Models (GAMs) fitted with the `mgcv` package in R. The package supports Gaussian, binomial, gamma, Poisson, and Tweedie distributions with automatic family detection.
+**gamInflu** provides influence analysis tools for Generalised Additive Models (GAMs) fitted with the `mgcv` package in R.

+**Note, this package is in development.
+Functionality may be not be fully complete in some cases.**

+The package supports Gaussian, binomial, gamma, Poisson, and Tweedie distributions with automatic family detection.
+Weibull is also available as a limited custom family.
 It offers coefficient-based confidence intervals and prediction-based methods for the model terms.
 The package handles smoother types (`s()`, `te()`, `ti()`, `t2()`, and `by=` terms) and generates stepwise index plots, term influence plots, coefficient-distribution-influence (CDI) plots, residual diagnostics, residual pattern analysis for model adequacy assessment, delta-GLM analysis (combined indices) for fisheries data, diagnostics for random effects, and family-specific standardised indices to understand model structure and the influence of each term.

 [![R Package](https://img.shields.io/badge/R-package-blue.svg)](https://www.r-project.org/)
 [![Version](https://img.shields.io/badge/version-0.2-orange.svg)](https://github.com/alistairdunn1/gamInflu)